PHOTOS: White Rock Lake wildfire lights up night skies in the Okanagan - BC Local News

 Evacuation orders now extend from La Casa Lakeside Resort in the Regional District of Central Okanagan through the whole of Okanagan Indian Band IR No. 1.

-Evacuation alerts were also expanded, now including the western side of Vernon and the entire communities of Spallumcheen, Armstrong, Chase, Swan Lake and surrounding areas in the Regional District of North Okanagan.
+Evacuation alerts were also expanded, now including the entire communities of Vernon, Spallumcheen, Armstrong, Chase and surrounding areas in the Regional District of North Okanagan.

+The City of Vernon’s late-night expansion to its alert area was done in an abundance of caution and was based on advice from BC Wildfire Services. *

+The alert in Vernon excludes the Predator Ridge and Sparkling Hill neighbourhoods; Okanagan Landing South neighbourhoods (areas of Eastside Road, The Outback, Ellison Provincial Park Inkster, Delcliffe, Whitepoint, Smith Road, Peters Road, Kokanee/Sunset properties, Harbour Heights, Beverly Hills Estates); and the Commonage Area, south of Bench Row Road.

 #WhiteRockLakeFire view from across the lake at Ellison Park.
 Can see emergency vehicles just below along Westside Rd with the fire steadily moving down.
 Stay safe everyone ðŸ™. #BCWildfire pic.twitter.com/aaCNhqkGee

-Note: Editor’s note: A version of this story did not include Vernon’s latest evacuation alert information and has been corrected for accuracy.
-Black Press apologizes for the error and any inconvenience.